discordjs/guide/guide/popular-topics/faq.md

 ```

 ::: tip
 Discord validates and resolves user ids for users not on the server in user slash command options.
-To retrieve and use the full structure from the resulting interaction, you can use the <DocsLink path="class/CommandInteractionOptionResolver?scrollTo=getUser" type="method"/> method.
+To retrieve and use the full structure from the resulting interaction, you can use the <DocsLink path="CommandInteractionOptionResolver:Class#getUser" type="method"/> method.
 :::

 ### How do I kick a guild member?